qooxdoo/qooxdoo/docs/core/defining_properties.md

 You can access properties through the instance object to which the properties are attached, as has been discussed throughout this description of properites.
-Alteratively, though, if many property manipulations on a given property are to be made, you may prefer to obtain and keep a reference to the property descriptor for that property to manipulate it, rather than manipulating it through the
+Alternatively, though, if many property manipulations on a given property are to be made, you may prefer to obtain and keep a reference to the property descriptor for that property to manipulate it, rather than manipulating it through the